Bipolar Transurethral Resection of the Prostate (TURP) For Enlarged Prostate (BPH)

 TURP Recovery & Aftercare

 There is little pain with a TURP.
 Blood in the urine is to be absolutely expected, and can occur for up to a month in a limited fashion.
 Although the catheter can be removed the next day, more typical is for the patient to be sent home with the urinary catheter for a few days.
 Dr. Engel has his patients take out their own catheters the night before seeing him in the office so that urinary retention can be ruled out.
-Dr. Losee prefers to take out the catheter in the office after filling the bladder with water.

 The main reasons one may choose a minimally invasive office procedure is that a bipolar TURP must be done under anesthesia, requires a visit to the internist, has a nearly 100% retrograde ejaculation rate, and carries with it a 1% risk of post-operative incontinence.
 There are the usual risks of pain, infection of course, and bleeding as mentioned.